-- Walk quietly and orderly in the hallways. - Enter the area quietly, watching for teacher directions - Respond to teacher signals - Show appropriate appreciation by clapping. - Show respect for the performers and peers by not talking. - Exit quietly, watching for directions from their teacher.
+- Walk quietly and orderly in the hallways. - Enter the all-purpose room quietly, watching for teacher directions - Respond to teacher signals - Show appropriate appreciation by clapping. - Show respect for the performers and peers by not talking. - Exit quietly, watching for directions from their teacher.